-- To prevent a breach of an licensee's eaffected party's obligations while a system or plant item is restored to compliance with a code or standardtechnical requirement.
-Such a derogation is likely to be limited to a timescale in which the compliance could reasonably be expected to be restored. - To prevent a breach of an eaffected party/licensee's obligations while changes to a code, standard, or-licence condition or GCC are made. -Such a derogation is likely to be limited to a timescale in which the compliance could reasonably be expected to be restored. - To permit a system or plant item to operate out of compliance with the standard or codetechnical requirement either indefinitely or for the lifetime of the system or plant item.

-1.12.
-In general, where an eaffected partylicensee has failed to comply with their obligations, but has remedied the matter before an application for a derogation could reasonably be made, a derogation would not be issued by the Authority us retrospectively.- In such circumstances, Ofgem we will consider the extent to which the situation warrants enforcement action being taken in respect of the breach based on the nature of that breach, its consequences and any remedial action taken by the eaffected party seeking a derogationlicensee.- Ofgem We will however expect to be notified by licensees of any such situations as soon as possible.- If no remedial action has been taken there is an increased likelihood of enforcement action.
+- 1.11.
+Continued compliance with technical requirements is the responsibility of each relevant affected party.
+We recognise there may be occasions when an affected party assesses that it is not in a position to comply with a particular technical requirements, or that the requirements placed upon it may result in an inefficient outcome either in the short or longer term.
+There are a number of circumstances in which a derogation may be required, for example: - To prevent a breach of an affected party's obligations while a system or plant item is restored to compliance with a technical requirement.
+Such a derogation is likely to be limited to a timescale in which the compliance could reasonably be expected to be restored. - To prevent a breach of an affected party' obligations while changes to a code, standard, licence condition or GCC are made.
+Such a derogation is likely to be limited to a timescale in which the compliance could reasonably be expected to be restored. - To permit a system or plant item to operate out of compliance with the technical requirement either indefinitely or for the lifetime of the system or plant item. - 1.12.
+In general, where an affected party has failed to comply with their obligations, but has remedied the matter before an application for a derogation could reasonably be made, a derogation would not be issued by the us retrospectively.
+In such circumstances, we will consider the extent to which the situation warrants enforcement action being taken in respect of the breach based on the nature of that breach, its consequences and any remedial action taken by the affected party seeking a derogation.
+We will however expect to be notified of any such situations as soon as possible.
+If no remedial action has been taken there is an increased likelihood of enforcement action.